 The value of descriptor-based screening studies lies in the ability to rank order catalysts depending on their activity or selectivity and to extract mechanistic trend information across the periodic table [36].
-Given the many approximations in this approach it is certainly unrealistic to expect reliable absolute reaction rates or coverages.
+This information is to be obtained using the smallest possible number of reactivity descriptors.
+The majority of trend studies relies on 1-2 descriptors and considering the many approximations in this approach it is certainly unrealistic to expect reliable absolute reaction rates or coverages.
+Near the volcano peak and in areas with steep slopes the placement of metals onto the activity map is also associated with large uncertainties and we noted at strong sensitivity of kMC predictions on the choice of interaction parameters.
 In Table 2 we have compiled a ranking of monometallic catalysts according to their predicted TOF for CO oxidation as obtained from MKM or kMC methods, with and without lateral interactions.
-Despite the large differences we have noted for absolute TOFs and surface coverages, we find that the relative rank ordering is invariable in all cases.
+Despite the large differences we have noted for absolute TOFs and surface coverages, we find that the relative rank ordering is nearly invariable in all cases.
 Besides, the same rate-determining steps were consistently identified using a degree of rate control analysis.
+Only when we estimated IEs for $O_2^-O_2^$ and $O_2^-O^$ interactions used in the kMC model, we found a higher activity for Rh and lower activity for Pt; however, this ordering could be easily reversed if the E{CO} descriptor for Pt was 0.2 eV more negative and 0.2 eV more positive for Rh.
+A deviation of 0.2 eV would be considered a common error bar in the placement of metals in the descriptor domain.